Cryptocoders-wtf/generative/contract/contracts/packages/graphics/README.md

 to create fully on-chain generative art, dynamically generating images in SVG format, typically responding to tokenURI() method of ERC721.

-It consists of three libraries.
+It consists of four libraries.

 - SVG.sol - SVG generations
 - Vector.sol - Vector operations
 - Path.sol - Path generations
+- Transform.sol - Transform generations

 ## Basic Concept

+### SVG Elements

 To generate an SVG image, you need to create a series of SVG elements, combine them, and generate an SVG string.